Garzê Tibetan Autonomous Prefecture

 The prefecture's area is 151078 km2.
 The population is approximately 880,000, with Tibetans accounting for 77.8% of the total population.
 The capital city of Garzê is Kangding (Dartsedo).

 History

-Garzê was traditionally part of the historical region of Kham.

-During the period of rule by the Republic of China (1912–49), Garzê became nominally part of the province of Xikang, which included parts of former Kham.
+Garzê was traditionally part of the historical region of Kham and formed a borderland between the Tibetan Empire and its successor states and Imperial China.
+Its seat Kangding (under its Tibetan name Darzêdo) was the capital of the Kingdom of Chakla, which resisted Tibetan taxation by becoming a satellite state of the Qing Empire from the 17th to 20th centuries.
+As the Qing state weakened, local resistance to its dictates led to the 1905 Batang Uprising and a retaliatory punitive campaign by the assistant amban Zhao Erfeng.

+During the Republican Period (1912–1949), Garzê was initially organized with most of Kham as Xikang Province.
 In 1930, the Tibetan army invaded Garzê, capturing it without much resistance.
 However, in 1932, the Tibetan army withdrew after suffering defeats elsewhere at the hands of the warlord of Qinghai, Ma Bufang.
-Chinese warlord Liu Wenhui reoccupied Garzê, and signed an agreement with the Tibetans formalizing his control of the area east of the upper Yangtze, which corresponds roughly with eastern Kham (see Sino-Tibetan War).
+The Chinese warlord Liu Wenhui occupied Garzê and signed an agreement with the Tibetans formalizing his control of the area east of the upper Yangtze, which corresponds roughly with eastern Kham (see Sino-Tibetan War).

-In 1950, following the defeat of the Kuomintang forces by the People's Liberation Army, the area fell within the control of the People's Republic of China.
-Eastern Xikang was merged with Sichuan in 1955, where Garzê became an Autonomous Prefecture.
+In the final stages of the Chinese Civil War, Garzê remained under Kuomintang control until 1950, when it was surrendered to the PLA and the People's Republic of China.
+Eastern Xikang was merged with Sichuan in 1955, with Garzê being granted autonomous status owing to its large minority population.